MsDora, a former teacher and Christian counselor, presents practical Scriptural principles for joyful everyday living.

 My sheep hear my voice, and I know them, and they follow me. . . and no one will snatch them out of my hand. - John 10: 27, 28

 Sometimes God delays the answer until the pray-er listens to everything He has to say.
 The delay is not an invitation to fill Him in with details that we think will influence His answer, or show Him how much we deserve His response.
 Our eloquence does not hurry Him.
-He enjoys having us share the moment.
+He enjoys having us share the wait.

 The old woman opened her eyes, and beamed a sparkling smile.
 “Come, let me show you the keys,” she beckoned to the man.

 He ran toward her and looked in the direction she was pointing.
 The keys were just where he had placed them on Friday evening when he emptied both hands to make room for two packages.
 They remained on the top of the car for four nights and three days.
-God had hidden there from the sight of passersby until somebody listened.
+God had hidden them there from the sight of passersby until somebody listened.

 Listening Prayer Poll